-6. QM’s uncertainty is the pole in the tau dipole circuit at one half Planck’s constant h J⋅s which is the tipping point in energy transactions.
+6. QM’s uncertainty is the pole in the dipole at one half Planck’s constant h J⋅s which is the tipping point in energy transactions.
 Hey Schrodinger’s cat just escaped the box!

 7. The outer orbital shell in all fermions is a dipole.
 It can accept one Planck’s constant h J⋅s every 1/2 revolution.
 This is QM spin.

-8. Einstein’s spacetime geometry is implemented by tau dipoles or structure they form.
+8. Einstein’s spacetime geometry is implemented by dipoles or assemblies they form.